pollination/annual-irradiance/README.md

 This recipe calculates solar irradiance at each time step provided by a wea file.
-The fundamental calculation of this recipe is the same as that of [Annual Daylight](https://github.com/pollination/annual-daylight) in that a detailed accounting of direct sun is computed at each timestep.
+The fundamental calculation of this recipe is the same as that of [Annual Daylight](https://github.com/pollination/annual-daylight) in that a detailed accounting of direct sun is computed at each time step.
 However, the recipe computes broadband solar irradiance in W/m2 instead of visible illuminance in lux.

 The detailed matrices of W/m2 at each time step are stored under `results/total`.